freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1950.1

-These two commits can be squashed.
+The two commits you made to this branch can be squashed.
 Do an interactive rebase that goes back to all the commits unique to this branch (`HEAD~2`).

 #### HINTS